Hug Me Triceratops Lovey – Free Crochet Pattern

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Measurements: blanket measures 11” square; triceratops head is approximately 4” tall, with 5” arm span
+Measurements: Blanket measures approximately 12” square; triceratops head is approximately 4” tall with 5” arm span

 Gauge: Not necessary for this pattern; see notes